St Winifred’s Catholic Primary School

 If a child is absent and the parent has not contacted the school then, as part of our safeguarding policy, the school will call the child’s home to ascertain the reason for absence.

-Pupils are expected to arrive by 8:45 am (9.15 at Effingham Site).
+Pupils are expected to arrive by 8:45 am.
 The bell is then rung in the playground and they will be led to class by their teacher.
 All pupils who arrive late must report, with their parent or carer, to the school office where the reason for lateness is recorded.
 Children arriving after 9.15 am are marked in the register with an ‘unauthorised late mark’.

 Parents or carers are asked to contact the school if they are experiencing difficulties getting their child to school.
 We state that ‘the earlier we can intervene the easier it will be to change things and working together we can make sure your child thrives and achieves at school.’